Pre-K

 Growing Reader (Ages 6 – 8):

 For grade school kids, there are several great “Star Wars” options.
-DK publishes a huge catalog of “nonfiction” titles in their “Star Wars” series — books that catalog the minutiae of George Lucas’s universe, like Star Wars: The Complete Visual Dictionary and the Ultimate Factivity Collection: Star Wars — for young readers to flip through.
+DK publishes a huge catalog of “nonfiction” titles in their “Star Wars” series — books that catalog the minutiae of George Lucas’s universe, like Star Wars: The Complete Visual Dictionary, What is a Wookie?, and What is a Droid? — for young readers to flip through.

 -